Medical Aid from R1,550 p/m

 - Medical aid covers newborns upon birth

-- Health and medical insurance will cover babies under family cover
+- Health insurance will cover babies under family cover

 Frequent Asked Questions

 Does medical aid pay for pregnancy and childbirth?